Anemia: Classification systems

-In the morphological approach, anemia is classified by the size of red blood cells; this is either done automatically or on microscopic examination of a peripheral blood smear.
-The size is reflected in the mean corpuscular volume (MCV).
-If the cells are smaller than normal (under 80 fl), the anemia is said to be microcytic; if they are normal size (80–100 fl), normocytic; and if they are larger than normal (over 100 fl), the anemia is classified as macrocytic.
-This scheme quickly exposes some of the most common causes of anemia; for instance, a microcytic anemia is often the result of iron deficiency.
+Anemia is often classified by the size of red blood cells, visible in a peripheral blood smear.
+The mean corpuscular volume (MCV) of a normal RBC is between 80 and 100 femtoliters.
+If the cells are smaller than 80 fl, the anemia is said to be microcytic; if they are larger than 100 fl, the anemia is macrocytic.
+Within the normal range, the anemia is normocytic.